Eye Fatigue logo - eye health and vision blog

 • Avoid smoking to reduce your risk of AMD.

-For enhanced eye protection, consider Zenni Optical for affordable, stylish frames that include blue light glasses, a great choice for reducing screen-related eye strain.
-Use Zenni Optical’s stylish budget-friendly frames, and apply the code EYEFATIGUE12 for 12% off your next pair!
+For added protection, consider Zenni Optical for affordable, stylish frames, including blue light glasses for screen comfort.
+Use code EYEFATIGUE12 for 12% off.

 Risk Factors for Glaucoma (Genetic vs. Non-Genetic)